 Research Requests and Information for Students

-The Lucy Faithfull Foundation is committed to undertaking and supporting research into child sexual abuse.
+We are committed to undertaking and supporting research into child sexual abuse and how to prevent it.
 It is vital that we build a stronger evidence base about how children can be best protected from sexual harm in different settings – online, at home, in organisation settings and in communities.

-- Increasing accessibility of our services
+- increasing accessibility of our services

-- Learning about pathways into – and out of - sexual offending
+- learning about pathways into – and out of - sexual offending

-- Deterrence, early help and prevention of child sexual abuse and exploitation
+- deterrence, early help and prevention of child sexual abuse and exploitation

 Sign up for news & updatesFill In Our Newsletter Form Here